itayperl/lsj-kindle/README.md

 lsj-kindle
 ==========

-A Greek-English dictionary for the Kindle.
+An Ancient Greek-English dictionary for the Kindle.
 The dictionary is generated from texts available at the [Perseus library](http://www.perseus.tufts.edu).

 Note that this is the abridged "Middle Liddell" and not the full LSJ.
 It should be sufficient for most commonly read literature.

 Status:

 1. Dictionary is very usable.
 2. The dictionary XML was modified a bit from the Perseus source.
 Mostly inconsistent beta code that interfered with my parser.